emb-riscv/specs-markdown/interrupts-use-cases.md

 ### Cooperative vs preemptive

-In a cooperative environment, threads deliberately pass control to other threads by explicitly issuing an `yield()` call, or indirectly by calling a system function that internally yields.
+In a cooperative environment, threads deliberately pass control to other threads either by directly issuing an `yield()` call, or indirectly by calling a system function that internally yields.

 In a cooperative environment, user interrupt handlers are regular handlers, they interrupt the current running code (thread or interrupt),